-A gentle answer turns away anger, but a harsh word stirs up wrath. – (Proverbs 15:1, HCSB)
+A gentle answer turns away wrath, but a harsh word stirs up anger. – (Proverbs 15:1, NIV)

 A gentle answer makes anger disappear, but a rough answer makes it grow. – (Proverbs 15:1, ERV)